graphnet-team/graphnet/paper/paper.md

 Neutrino telescopes typically consist of thousands of optical modules (OMs) to detect the Cherenkov light produced from particle interactions in the detector medium.
 The number of photo-electrons recorded by the OMs in each event roughly scales with the energy of the incident particle, from a few photo-electrons and up to tens of thousands.

-Reconstructing the data from these experiments is a challenge due to irregular detector geometry, inhomogeneous detector medium, sparsity of the data, the large variations of the amount of signal between different events, and the sheer number of events that need to be reconstructed.
+Reconstructing the particle type and parameters from individual recordings (called events) in these experiments is a challenge due to irregular detector geometry, inhomogeneous detector medium, sparsity of the data, the large variations of the amount of signal between different events, and the sheer number of events that need to be reconstructed.

 Multiple approaches have been employed, including relatively simple methods [@Aguilar:2011zz; @IceCube:2022kff] that are robust but limited in precision and likelihood-based methods [@ANTARES:2017ivh; @Ahrens:2003fg; @Aartsen:2013vja; @Abbasi_2013; @Aartsen:2013bfa; @IceCube:2021oqo; @IceCube:2022kff; @Chirkin:2013avz] that can attain a high accuracy at the price of high computational cost and detector specific assumptions.